Nutrition and Dietetics, B.S.

 Program Completion Requirements

-• Transfer students are required to complete a minimum of 12 credits at Immaculata University to complete the DPD and receive the Verification Statement.
+If you transfer to Immaculata, you must take a minimum of 12 credits at IU to complete the Didactic Program in Dietetics and receive the Verification Statement.

-Students who meet the minimum GPA but have earned lower than a B- in any FNU course(s) must repeat the course(s) before graduation and earn at least the minimum grade requirement to receive a Verification Statement.
-If students do not meet the program minimum and/or overall GPA requirement, they may still graduate but will not earn a Verification Statement.
+If you meet the minimum GPA but have less than a B- in any FNU course(s), you must repeat the course(s) before graduation and earn at least the minimum grade requirement to receive a Verification Statement.
+If you do not meet the program minimum and/or overall GPA requirement, you may still graduate but will not earn a Verification Statement.

 Graduation (Degree) Requirements